vahancho/erkir/README.md

 | Initial bearing      | 190                                |
 | Destination point    | 227                                |

-*of course timeings are machine dependent*
+*of course timings are machine dependent*

 ## See Also